RiceComp215-Staff/RiceChecks/README.md

   exits with 0 or non-zero (success or failure), giving the student a "green check" or "red X" on GitHub.
 - You configure your CI service to run all of this every time there's a push to GitHub.
+- We provide you several example projects so you can see how this all fits together.

 AnnoAutoGrader, itself, is written in Kotlin, and should be able to process student projects written in Java or Kotlin, although our focus is on Java-based student projects, at least for now.
+Notably, AnnoAutoGrader runs as a standalone Java program, reading the various log files left behind as part of Gradle compiling and testing a program.
+It writes its grading conclusions to standard-out as human-readable text.
+Our human graders read this text from the CI system's logs, and then transcribe these numbers into our university learning management system (Canvas), while also looking over the student projects to ensure that they didn't do something sketchy.

-**AnnoAutoGrader is only tested against OpenJDK 11.
-It's unlikely to work on earlier JDK releases.**
+**AnnoAutoGrader, itself, is only tested against OpenJDK 11.
+It's unlikely to work on earlier JDK releases.
+Student code running with earlier Java releases should work just fine, although we do everything on the same version.**

 ## Compiling / developing for AnnoAutoGrader